Welcome to Couponing 101! Class is now in session.

 A list will help prevent you from making mistakes or forgetting items while shopping that could end up cost you lost savings.

 You have the basics of Couponing 101 down and are even using advanced skills to match coupons to sales.
 Now let’s get into some of the finer nuances of couponing, beginning with sizes.

 If you are used to shopping without coupons, you’ve likely noticed that larger package sizes are usually a better deal.
-While it may normally cost less per ounce to buy the large box of cereal instead of the small one, that may not be the case when you are using coupons.
+While it may normally cost less per ounce to buy a large box of cereal instead of the small one, that may not be the case when you are using coupons.

-Look at the requirements on the coupon that you want to use.
+Look at the requirements for the coupon that you want to use.
 It will likely state the minimum size that the product you purchase must be.
 In many cases, this smaller option is inexpensive enough that the coupon makes it dirt cheap or nearly free.

 Pro tip: Don’t rely on the pictures on coupons!
 They’ll usually show an image of a larger package even if the fine print says that the discount is valid on much smaller packages.

 When most think of couponing they think of groceries, but in reality, couponing extends to so much more.

 Couponing isn’t just about getting a good deal when you go to the grocery store.
 Brands of all types offer coupons and other types of discounts.
 You just need to know where to find them.